Abstraction in Style: Beyond Texture and Color

 \subsection{Construction of Hidden Backbone}

-The key idea of \textit{Hidden Backbone} is a representation that abstracts away precise boundaries while retaining enough visual essence to identify the subject's structure.
-This core abstraction provides a flexible scaffold for geometric reimagination in the A-VAT.
-While several computational methods might achieve this, such as convex hull decomposition or coarse segmentation, the approach we adopt in this work is skeleton extraction combined with area erosion.
-We select this as the backbone of our hidden structure due to its conceptual simplicity, general applicability across object categories, and its ability to directly capture a shape's topological "backbone."
-The construction of the hidden structure is illustrated in Figure~\ref{fig:hidden_stru_form}, which involves two steps: first, extracting simplified areas by removing fine‑grained complexity, and then conducting skeletonization and region erosion.
+The idea behind \textit{Hidden Backbone} is a representation that distills precise boundaries into a structural representation, retaining only the visual essence necessary to identify the subject.
+This simplified backbone provides a flexible scaffold for geometric reimagination in the A-VAT. \lm{While other representations, such as segmentation-based tokens~\cite{gooch2002_artisticvision, Zeng2009_painterlyrendering}, can also capture image structure, we adopt the skeleton combined with eroded areas as the hidden backbone in this work.
+This choice is motivated by its conceptual simplicity and general applicability across object categories.} The construction of the hidden structure is illustrated in Figure~\ref{fig:hidden_stru_form}, which involves two steps: first, extraction of simplified areas, and then skeletonization and region erosion.

-\paragraph{Vectorization for Simplified Shapes} The input target image, often rich in intricate details and textures, is first processed to remove fine‑grained visual complexity.
-We employ an image vectorization approach instead of a pixel-based simplification method, as the latter often struggles to produce the region-based abstractions needed for structural representation.
-The vectorization process converts regions of consistent appearance into clean vector paths with pure colors, effectively eliminating photographic noise.
-Specifically, we adopt the layered image vectorization method~\cite{wang2024layered} and use the resulting structural vector paths as the simplified shape representation of the input image.
+\paragraph{Vectorization for Simplified Shapes} \lm{To remove fine-grained visual complexity, we first process the input image, which often contains intricate details and textures, into a region-based structural representation.
+Specifically, we adopt the layered image vectorization method of \citet{wang2024layered} to convert regions of consistent appearance into clean vector paths with flat colors.
+This step effectively eliminates photographic noise and provides a simplified shape representation that serves as the foundation for our backbone analysis.}